zahrakhalilzadeh/LA558_Zahra_Khalilzadeh/FinalProject/ProjectProposal.md

 ## Technology: proposed to use to complete the project

 The project proposes to use web mapping technology such as R or Tableau to visualize crop yields across different regions over time.
+Also, to generate 3 maps that show 2018 corn yield of Iowa counties along with average precipitation, average solar radiation, and average temperature through the growing season.
+R will be used to do 3-way ANOVA analysis and create box plots.

-## Data: List of data sources you will utilize
+## Data:

-Yield data, soil data, and weather data will be downloaded from https://github.com/saeedkhaki92/CNN-RNN-Yield-Prediction.
+Yield data, and weather data will be downloaded from https://github.com/saeedkhaki92/CNN-RNN-Yield-Prediction.

-## Inspiration: List of Web Sites used for inspiration for the project
+## Inspiration:

 https://www.nass.usda.gov/Charts_and_Maps/Crops_County/index.php#cr

-## Potential Challenges: List items you will need to work through on the project
+## Potential Challenges:

 * Data collection and cleaning: Gathering and cleaning data from different sources can be a time-consuming and challenging task.
 Ensuring data accuracy and consistency will be important to obtain meaningful insights from the analysis.
 * Developing a web map using R or Tableau requires technical skills in programming, data visualization, and geospatial analysis.

-## Timeline: Goal dates showcasing what you home to complete by certain dates.
-For example data collection, cleaning
+## Timeline:

 I am planning to finish up this project by the end of April 2023.